gabefinch/palindromes/README.md

-This is a web app that finds out if the user's input word is a palindrome, eg. Racecar or racecar.
-Both work.
+This is a Sinatra web app that taes a string input and returns a boolean based on whether the input is palindromic e.g. Racecar, Hannah, Noon.
+The method has test coverage using Rspec.